 "Show me the features going into these predictions."

-"I UTILIZE THOUSANDS OF FEATURES, PROCESSED THROUGH COMPLEX NEU-RAL NETWORKS.
+"I UTILIZE THOUSANDS OF FEATURES, PROCESSED THROUGH COMPLEX NEURAL NETWORKS.
 IT IS VERY TECHNICAL.
 HUMANS CANNOT UNDERSTAND."
+"Apply the interpretability module, then, and show me the top features contributing to the predictions."